elixirschool/elixirschool/vi/lessons/advanced/otp-concurrency.md

 lang: vi
 ---

-We've looked at the Elixir abstractions for concurrency but sometimes we need greater control and for that we turn to the OTP behaviors that Elixir built on.
+We've looked at the Elixir abstractions for concurrency but sometimes we need greater control and for that we turn to the OTP behaviors that Elixir is built on.

 In this lesson we'll focus on two important pieces: GenServers and GenEvents.